Skip to content

 Logging

 The access log and the application log are the two main logs.
 The access log has one line per request.
 The application log records what Imagizer did to serve each request, at a configurable level (debug, info, warn, or error; the default is info and above).
-Imagizer runs several other log services as well, listed under Log services.
+Imagizer runs several other log services, listed under Log services.

-Logs can be sent to Syslog, Datadog, or CloudWatch.
+You can send logs to Syslog, Datadog, or CloudWatch.
 To read them on the instance, turn on local logging and open http://IMAGIZER_HOST:17006/logs.

 Access log